-The UW Medicine Adult Autism Clinic is designed to meet the complex needs of individuals over 18 years of age with autism spectrum and related disorders.
+The UW Medicine Adult Autism Clinic is designed to meet the complex needs of individuals 18 years of age and older with autism spectrum and related disorders.
 The providers at the Adult Autism Clinic assess the various needs of patients and families and customize care management approaches to assure the best possible patient experience.

 Key elements of the Adult Autism Clinic include:

 - Behavioral medicine services including medication management and mental health assessments

 Effective medication management requires that the patient and provider work together.
 Controlled medications (e.g., some ADHD and anti-anxiety medications) require careful and continued monitoring and assessments at office visits.
 Adherence to the UW Medicine treatment agreement is required for receiving controlled medications.

 - Resource identification and support to individuals and their families

 To prepare for your first visit please bring prior evaluations related to: